rossbachp/DeciCollab/examples/adrs/ADR-0002_Adopt-Kubernetes-for-Container-Orchestration.md

   * Easier integration with AWS but less flexibility in multi-cloud/hybrid-cloud deployments.
 * Nomad:
   * Lightweight and simpler than Kubernetes but lacks a comparably extensive ecosystem.
+* Basecamp Kamal:
+  * Kamal basically is Capistrano for Containers, without the  need to carefully prepare servers in advance.

 ## Follow-Up Actions